jeffreycwitt/pl339/docs/02-the-medium-is-the-message.md

 The second more difficult question has to do with evaluation and the role of "critical" reflection.
 Through critical reflection, how we can we evaluate the trade-offs of one medium over another?
 If each form of media will affect consciousness in some way, what are the guide posts we can look to in order to decide whether a given form of communication should be judged good, bad, better or worse.

-Further, how can we engage in this evaluative project, while at the same time being aware of (and self critical) of the ways our familiarity with the dominant cultural medium is affecting our own attempts at critical evaluation?
+Further, how can we engage in this evaluative project, while at the same time being aware of (and self critical of) the ways our familiarity with the dominant cultural medium is affecting our own attempts at critical evaluation?

 Here we should consider whether it is every possible to reach a neutral evaluative standpoint?
-And if not, is still possible to distinguish better and worse evaluative positions?
+And if not, is it still possible to distinguish better and worse evaluative positions?

 # Modalities of Media